 This laptop stand or lap tray is perfect for anyone who finds themselves working in a situation where a table or desk isn't available.
 I made this laptop stand for my son, who is presently doing studies and either sits on his bed or couch.
-The laptop stand has holes that allow for air circulation, and even a slot for your iPad or smart phone.

 It can be frustrating when catering for a special event or party and not being able to find nice cookie cutters.
 During December I made a variety of Christmas cookies - and couldn't find any nice cookie cutters and ended up making my own shapes.
 Recycled aluminium cans are perfect for making your own cookie cutters.

 Shabby chic style is trendy at the moment - combining vintage chic with modern style.
 This is a fun way to re-purpose unused cutlery.
 Use secondhand, odd pieces, or vintage cutlery to craft this cutlery chandelier for your home.
 It's easy to make if you have some welding savvy and Dremel tools.